informatics-isi-edu/facebase-docs/docs/_docs/submitting-advanced/Deriva-Clients.md

 ### Installation for Windows or MacOS users

-**Prerelease**: Due to a recent upgrade of the FaceBase platform, we are asking users to install a prerelease version of our client software.
-An official release will follow shortly.
+Download and install the DERIVA Client Bundle:

-**DO:** Download and install the DERIVA Client Bundle from the [nightly build](https://buildbot.derivacloud.org/~buildbot/deriva-client-bundle/dev/).
+ - [official releases](https://github.com/informatics-isi-edu/deriva-client-bundle/releases) -- **recommended** for most users.

-**DO NOT:** Do not install from the official releases [page](https://github.com/informatics-isi-edu/deriva-client-bundle/releases).
+ - [nightly builds](https://buildbot.derivacloud.org/~buildbot/deriva-client-bundle/dev/) -- for testing pre-release software.

 **Important note for Mac users**: If you are using a Mac with Apple Silicon-based hardware (i.e., "M1", "M2", etc.), you may experience an error that requires installation of our latest development build found [here](https://buildbot.derivacloud.org/~buildbot/deriva-client-bundle/dev/DERIVA-Client-Tools-1.7.0-202410011807-osx.dmg).
 You will also need to delete the hidden directory `$HOME/.deriva` before re-running the applications.